Describe the use of transformers in high-voltage transmission of electricity

 Transformer

 Transformers are crucial components in the electrical grid, particularly for the efficient transmission of electricity over long distances.
-This section explains how transformers are used to step up voltage for transmission and step down voltage for safe use in homes and industries.
+This section will detail how transformers are used to step up voltage for transmission and step down voltage for safe use in homes and industries.

 Transmitting electricity at high voltages offers significant advantages:

-• Reduced Current: For a given amount of power, increasing the voltage decreases the current.
+• Reduced Current: For a given amount of power (P = VI), increasing the voltage (V) while keeping the power constant requires a decrease in current (I).

-• Reduced Power Loss: Power loss in transmission lines due to resistance (I2R) is proportional to the square of the current.
-Therefore, reducing the current significantly reduces power loss.
+• Reduced Power Loss: Power loss in transmission lines due to resistive heating (I2R) is proportional to the square of the current.
+Reducing the current significantly reduces these losses.

 Step-Up Transformers

-At power stations, transformers are used to step up the voltage of the electricity generated.
-A step-up transformer increases the voltage from the station's output to a high voltage suitable for transmission.
-This is achieved by having more turns in the secondary coil than in the primary coil.
+At power stations, transformers are used to step up the voltage generated by the generators.
+This is done using a step-up transformer.
+Step-up transformers have more turns in the secondary coil than in the primary coil.
+The voltage in the secondary coil is higher than in the primary coil.

-The relationship between the number of turns (N) and the voltage (V) in a transformer is given by:
+The relationship between the number of turns and the voltage is given by:

 Where: